mcd500/arduino-commandliners/README.md

 ```sh
 $ make
 ```
-will build a binary.
+will build binaries.

-If you would like to write to your dev board every time after updating sources:
+If you would like to write the image to the dev board every time after updating sources:
 ```sh
 $ make upload
 ```
-will build the sources and write to dev board consequently.
+will build the sources and write it to dev board consequently.

 Use bellow for mass storage method of writing binary to STM32:
 ```sh